syedfurqanofficial/sales-analysis/README.md

-CLIENT'S REQUIREMENTS

-1. "Are discounts a smart long-term tool, or do they cheapen our brand and attract bad customers?"
-(Q1, Q2, Q3)
-2. "Where should I spend my marketing budget for the best return?"
-(Q4, Q5, Q6, Q7, Q8, Q9)
-3. "What makes our customers loyal, and how can I get more of them?"
-(Q2, Q12)
-4. "What's my roadmap for consistent, year-round growth?"
-(Q10, Q11)

-I recommended this strategy below based on a thorough analysis of the data, combined with my professional knowledge and experience.
-The rationale behind why this strategy is appropriate and the likelihood of its success are supported by detailed insights derived from SQL analysis.
-The key findings and numerical evidence identified through SQL clearly justify this strategy, which can be reviewed in the SQL reports and PDF analysis.
-For greater clarity and better visualization, the results are also presented through an interactive Power BI dashboard.

-Based on the answers, here is the 3-Part Strategy:
+📊 From Data to Strategy: Unlocking Growth with Evidence-Based Insights

+Our client asked critical questions about discounts, marketing ROI, customer loyalty, and sustainable growth.
+We didn’t just guess—we analyzed.

+Using SQL queries, detailed data analysis, and interactive Power BI dashboards, we uncovered clear, actionable insights that shape our 3-Part Strategy for Sustainable Growth.

+🎯 The 3-Part Data-Backed Strategy

 Part 1: The Growth Engine (Acquisition)

- Action: Use discounts aggressively and without fear.
+➡ Action: Use discounts confidently and strategically.
- Reason: Data proves discounts bring a flood of new customers (54.56% sales lift) who become just as loyal (86% repeat rate) as full-price buyers.
-The small per-sale cost is a worthy investment.
+➡ Why: Data shows discounts drive a 54.56% sales lift with an 86% repeat customer rate—just as loyal as full-price buyers.
- Tactic: Launch targeted discount campaigns for new customer segments, in low-season months, or in specific cities like Ankara/Gaziantep where repeat rates are slightly lower.
+➡ Tactic: Launch targeted discount campaigns for new segments, during low-season months, or in cities like Ankara/Gaziantep to boost engagement.

 Part 2: The Profit Protector (Optimization)

- Action: Double down on Mobile and fix the "Middle Frustration" zone.
+➡ Action: Double down on Mobile UX and fix the “Middle Frustration” zone.
- Reason:
-o 55.92% of sales are on mobile.
-A poor mobile experience is a revenue leak. o Customers who browse 5-16 minutes give lower ratings.
-This is the "hesitation zone" where they might be confused or frustrated.
+➡ Why:

+55.92% of sales happen on mobile.

+Users browsing 5–16 minutes show lower satisfaction—a clear hesitation zone.
- Tactic:
+➡ Tactic:

-1. Make the mobile site and checkout process blazing fast.
+Optimize mobile site speed and checkout flow.

-2. Improve product info, filters, and support for users in the 5-16 minute browse window to convert their hesitation into a confident purchase.
+Improve product info and support for mid-funnel browsers to boost conversion.

 Part 3: The Loyalty Loop (Retention)

- Action: Launch a structured "First-Purchase to Fan" program.
+➡ Action: Launch a “First-Purchase to Fan” program.
- Reason: The golden insight is that the first experience (discount or not) determines loyalty.
-86% of customers return.
+➡ Why: The first experience defines loyalty—86% of customers return.
- Tactic:
+➡ Tactic:

-1. Immediately after first purchase, engage them with a thank-you, request a review (they rate 3.9/5 on average), and offer a smart, personalized incentive for their second purchase.
+Post-purchase engagement: thank you, review requests, and personalized second-purchase offers.

-2. Focus special retention efforts on Beauty & Electronics buyers, who show the highest repeat rates after a discount.
+Focus on high-retention segments like Beauty & Electronics buyers.

-3. Use data to re-engage customers before they forget you, especially during predicted low-sales months.
+Re-engage customers before drop-off, especially in predicted low-sales months.

+📁 Available Files for Deep Dive:

+Available Data 1034.csv

+Clients' Requirements 1034...

+Data-Backed Strategy Proposal...

+Detailed Analysis of Available Data...

+SQL queries along with the results...

+README.md

+Plus: Interactive Power BI Dashboard for visual exploration